Tag Archives: 1971 in Music

 Indelibly Stamped, Supertramp’s second album in 1971, was a major change for the band to the rock sound.
 This was followed by the group’s multi-platinum albums, Crime of the Century in 1974 and Breakfast in America in 1979.

 Supertramp never returned to its first days’ output as musician-poets.
-Yet hit songs such as Dreamer in 1974 and Give A Little Bit in 1977 were written in this early period around 1970.
+Yet hit songs such as Dreamer in 1974 and Give A Little Bit in 1977 were written in this earlier period around 1970.
 Their high level of creativity adds to the debut album’s appeal.
 Supertramp’s other first songs also make for worthwhile listening.

 Supertramp, 1971.
 Roger Hodgson, Frank Farrell, Rick Davies, Kevin Currie, Dave Winthrop.
 Supertramp 1971–This file is licensed under the Creative Commons Attribution 3.0 Unported license.
 21stCenturyGreenstuff at English Wikipedia

-Music critics react to Supertramp’s first songs – in 1970 and in 2020
+Music critics in 1970 and (50 years later) in 2020 react to Supertramp’s first songs

 Even after Supertramp was world famous, critics still had somewhat harsh words for Supertramp, their debut album.